 The Gap:

-The current state usually has very little visibility.
-Submissions go into portals, but both ends don’t also see updated data in real-time.
+The current state is quite opaque.
+Submissions go into portals, but neither side sees real-time updates.
 There’s limited reporting on outcomes, and therefore no learning loop.
 As a result, AEs lose trust, cloud reps disengage, and internal support weakens.

 The Fix: